-In the past, thousands of the deer ticks submitted for testing were “flat” or unengorged.
-Research has shown that infected nymphs or adults do not transmit the Lyme disease agent until blood is engorged.
+Research has shown that infected nymphs or adults do not transmit the Lyme disease agent until tick is engorged with blood.
 The probability of pathogen transmission increases with time as more blood is ingested by the tick from the host.
-Obviously, this is why tick checks and early removal are so important to the avoidance of tick-borne illness.
-Find out more at the CAES website, www.ct.gov/caes.
+This is why daily tick checks and early removal of ticks are so important.